 - Define "Burglary," "Robbery," "Theft," "Employee," and "money and securities."

 - Explain the difference between the two Crime Coverage Forms

 - Discovery Form

-- \circ Loss Sustained Form
+- o Loss Sustained Form

 - Describe the following:

-- Employee Theft
+- o Employee Theft

-- Forgery or Alteration
+- o Forgery or Alteration

 - Inside the Premises Theft of Money and Securities

 - Inside the Premises Robbery and Safe Burglary of Other Property

-- $\circ\,$ Outside the Premises
+- o Outside the Premises

 - Computer Fraud

-- Funds Transfer Fraud
+- o Funds Transfer Fraud

-- Money Orders and Counterfeit Paper Currency - What is the difference between burglary and safe burglary? - What are the two methods of writing employee theft? - Discuss the 4 Other Crime Coverages. - $\,\circ\,$ Lessees of Safe Deposit Boxes (CR 04 09) - Securities Deposited With Others - \circ Guests' Property - Safe Depository - Encourage review of the Crime Coverage Summary Chart.
+- Money Orders and Counterfeit Paper Currency

+- What is the difference between burglary and safe burglary?

+- What are the two methods of writing employee theft?

+- Discuss the 4 Other Crime Coverages.

+- o Lessees of Safe Deposit Boxes (CR 04 09)

+- o Securities Deposited With Others

+- o Guests' Property

+- Safe Depository

+- Encourage review of the Crime Coverage Summary Chart.